 For more genealogy stories about Mary Lou: The Woman Who Died More Than Once.

 For short fiction stories based on what I know so far about Mary Lou’s life: Erosion.

-8. Noah Daniel James, my paternal great-grandfather, grew up near Cainsville, Missouri, where he was born June 9, 1869.
+8. Noah Daniel James, my paternal great-grandfather, grew up near Cainsville, Missouri, where he was born 9 June 1869.
 When he was 12 years old, his parents, Josiah and Olivia James (16, 17) moved him and his seven brothers and sisters to Council Bluffs, Iowa.
 He met and married his wife, Martha (9), just six years later.
 Noah made a living for most of his life as a woodworker for a company that made cabinets.
 He died on the 19 Sep 1936 from an unclear cause.
 The coding on his death certificate suggests the cause was a neural disorder.
-He was buried in Walnut Hill cemetery in Council Bluffs.
+He was buried in Walnut Hill Cemetery in Council Bluffs.

-15. Minnie Mae Porterfield, my maternal great-grandmother,
+15. Minnie Mae Porterfield Wilson, my maternal great-grandmother,